 February 14th, 2012

-ROTATIONAL PROGRAMOptimize Mobility, Preserve Infrastructure, Strengthen the Economy, by Catherine Higgins.
+ROTATIONAL PROGRAMOptimize Mobility, Preserve Infrastructure, by Catherine Higgins.

 UDOT’s Rotational Engineer Program gives new graduates a career kick-start.

 Candidates seeking a Professional Engineer license need to graduate from a qualified university engineering program, take a competency test, and complete four years of supervised work as an Engineer in Training before taking the PE and other exams.
 The EIT experience at UDOT is designed to benefit both parties –the agency benefits from gaining well educated, hard working employees, and UDOT provides a varied and challenging work environment that helps engineers to gain valuable experience.

 UDOT’s Rotational Program gives engineers a chance to “understand the overall role of the department,” says Rotational Program Manager Richard Murdock, who has managed the program for 7 years.
 The program has been around for over 20 years in a similar form with changes and updates being made as needed.
 UDOT also offers four summer internships that include full state benefits.